paquettm/PHP_MVC_Framework/README.md

 # PHP_MVC_Framework

-##Install
+Example simple PHP MVC Framework used in class to present the principles of PHP MVC Frameworks in a simplified way.

+## Installation

-Clone the repository
+1. Clone the repository
+2. Run `composer install`
+3. Run `composer dump-autoload`
-Create a .env file in the project base directory with your database connection information as follows, e.g.,:
+4. Create a .env file in the project base directory with your database connection information as follows, e.g.,:
 ```
 db_host="localhost"
 db_user="applicationDBUser"